Unlock Your Fitness Potential: A Guide to Training for Your Body Type

 Training Strategies:

-Circuit Training: A 2018 Journal of Exercise Physiology study shows high-intensity circuits burn 20–30% more calories than traditional strength training.
-Perform 3–4 circuits (e.g., 10 squats, 10 push-ups, 15 jumping jacks, 30 sec rest) 2–3 times per week.
+Circuit Training: High-intensity circuits burn 20–30% more calories than traditional strength training.
+Perform 3–4 circuits (e.g., 10 squats, 10 push-ups, 15 jumping jacks, 30 sec rest) 2–3 times per week [13].

-Nutrition Tips: A 2022 American Journal of Clinical Nutrition study suggests a 10–15% calorie deficit (e.g., 1,800–2,200 kcal for a 90kg person) with high protein (1.8–2.5g/kg, or 160–225g daily) to preserve muscle.
-Focus on whole foods (leafy greens, lean meats, nuts) and limit processed carbs, per Tua Saúde.
+Nutrition Tips: Suggested 10–15% calorie deficit (e.g., 1,800–2,200 kcal for a 90kg person) with high protein (1.8–2.5g/kg, or 160–225g daily) to preserve muscle [15].
+Focus on whole foods (leafy greens, lean meats, nuts) and limit processed carbs.

 Example Routine: